The Most Intriguing Big Island Historical Sites

 Waimea, HI 96743

 The ruins of the last major Ancient Temple, Pu’ukohola Heiau was a massive structure built by hand in less than a year.
 Meaning the “Temple on the Hill of the Whale,” the temple held important significance as one of the major battle sites on the way to King Kamehameha I’s unification of the Hawaiian islands.
-Today, visitors can travel partway up the hill to see the base of the temple as well as the underwater ruins in the bay below, but access to the temple’s ruins is prohibited.
+Today, visitors to the popular Big Island historical sites can travel partway up the hill to see the base of the temple as well as the underwater ruins in the bay below, but access to the temple’s ruins is prohibited.

 HI-19 (Mile Marker 97)